 “Yeah,” Katy said.
 “He’s good.”

 Ben turned to her with wide eyes.
 “Good?
 He should be in the goddamn Olympics!”

 Katy pulled her goggles down over her helmet and pushed off, her momentum gathering strength the further she descended.
 Her technique was definitely amateur, but she succeeded in getting most of the way down before losing her balance and falling.
-The snowboard flipped up into the air, propelling her forward in an awkward somersault that she recovered quickly from before sliding the rest of the way down.
+The snowboard flipped up into the air, propelling her forward in an awkward somersault that she recovered quickly from before sliding the rest of the way down on her backside.
 At the bottom, Travis lent her a hand, hoisting her up by an elbow, helping to free her boots from the clips.

 And then it was Ben’s turn.
-Travis and Katy waved, signaling him to come down, and he stood still for a moment, contemplating the run, deciding which side to take.
+Travis and Katy waved, signaling for him to come down.
+He stood still for a moment, contemplating the run, deciding which side to take.
 Don’t fucking kill yourself, Mansfield, he warned himself.
 Pulling in a deep breath, he exchanged his sunglasses for goggles, clipped his boots into the board, and pushed himself off of the edge.
 Although he loved snowboarding, the truth was he had only done it half a dozen times in his life thus far, and that fact was painfully obvious as he almost immediately wiped-out, his body betraying gravity while he briefly yet dramatically plummeted down the ridge.
 He skidded and rolled several yards but somehow managed to stop himself midway.
 When he got back up, he steadied himself and pushed off again, this time successfully making it to the bottom of the slope without a face plant.
 There was no way in hell he was going to attempt to shred the fallen tree.

 Travis hopped over, threw an arm around his shoulders, and pulled him close, causing their helmets to thump together.
 “That was awesome!” he exclaimed.